xicodomingues/francinette/README.md

 ```
 $> francinette c00
 ```
-This will execute the tests for the project c00 no matter wich direcotry I'm in
+This will execute the tests for the project c00 no matter wich directory I'm in

 ```
 $> francinette c00 <a git repo with the c00 solved exercises>
 ```

-It clones the git, and executes the tests from the files folder in the code clonned.
+It clones the git, and executes the tests from the `files` folder in the code clonned.

 ```
 $> francinette --base ~/my/custom/temp/dir